Monte Carlo Simulations of Globular Cluster Evolution. VI. The Influence of an Intermediate Mass Black Hole: Realistic Cluster Models

+Fig. \ref{fig:Surface-brightness-profile} shows the resulting surface brightness profiles of our best-fit models along with the data from \citet{2006AJ....132..447N}, and in Table \ref{best-nobh} and \ref{best-bh} are their initial and final cluster parameters.

-shows the resulting profile together with our profile from Fig. \ref{surfaceDensity}.
-As one can see, we obtain an extremely good match within $2\, r_{h}$, while outside, the observed profile seems to flatten.
-This excess light is usually attributed to both the confusion with background stars and stars that are escaping but remain still close to the cluster for a considerable time \citep{2000MNRAS.318..753F}, which we cannot model using a simple tidal cut-off prescription.
-In this case, however, confusion with background stars is a more likely explanation as the estimated tidal radius from the literature \citep{1996AJ....112.1487H} is larger by a factor of $4$ compared to the radius where the observed profile begins to flatten.
-In addition, when we correct for the background by simply subtracting the value of the outermost point from the other points in the profile, we reach an even better agreement with our profile out to $3\, r_{h}$.
+In general, the model surface brightness profiles match well within $60\,{\rm arcsec}$, while outside, the observed profile seems to flatten.
+This excess light is usually attributed to both, the confusion with background stars and stars that are escaping but remain still close to the cluster for a considerable time \citep{2000MNRAS.318..753F}, which we cannot model using a simple tidal cut-off prescription.
+In this case, however, confusion with background stars is a more likely explanation as the estimated tidal radius from the literature \citep{1996AJ....112.1487H} and the Jacobi radius we obtain at the end of our models is larger by a factor of $4$ compared to the radius where the observed profile begins to flatten.

+Comparing the inner profile we find that, indeed, within the photometric errors, the data can be well reproduced even without IMBH, while models with IMBH show good agreement if the IMBH mass is less than $\approx1000\,{\rm M}_{\odot}$.
+As the latter mass corresponds to a BH-to-cluster mass-ratio of $0.2\%$, with a total cluster mass of $4.7\times 10^{5}\, {\rm M}_\odot$ at the end, our best-fit IMBH masses are in good agreement with the extrapolated relation for SMBH-harboring galaxy bulges.